Each artist specializes in something unique - click to learn more about each artist!

 Dani Turner

-Dani Turner sells stickers in the ZACC Artist Shop.
+Dani Turner (she/her) sells stickers in the ZACC Artist Shop.

 "Inspired by nature, myths, and history, I explore a combination of these themes in my artwork.
 Growing up on the Hi-Line in Northeastern Montana gave me a love of landscapes, creatures, and particularly their connection to stories.
 I enjoy portraying witch’s familiars in particular, and their relationship as accomplices and curses.
 Primarily working in water-based painting mediums, I occasionally screen-print, sculpt, and felt as a way of exploring my ideas.
 I currently live in Missoula with my sweet pooch Lulu, navigating the local trails and wondering at the small lichen on tree stumps." - Dani Turner